 Content Map Terms

-Colposcopy is a way for your doctor to use a special magnifying device to look at your vulva, vagina, and cervix.
-If the doctor sees a problem, he or she can take a small sample of tissue (biopsy) from the cervix or from inside the opening of the cervix.
-The sample is looked at under a microscope.
+Colposcopy lets a doctor look at your vulva, vagina, and cervix.
+If the doctor sees a possible problem, they can take a small sample of tissue.
+Then another doctor studies the tissue under a microscope.
+This is called a biopsy.

 Why It Is Done